 7. Calf Raises

-Whether you want to improve aerobic fitness or accelerate weight loss, working on each muscle is crucial for a sturdy physique, even if it is as tiny muscle as calves.
-By doing calf raises, you can provide a good stretch to your gastrocnemius muscles and improve your lower body strength.
+Whether you want to improve aerobic fitness or accelerate weight loss, working on each muscle is crucial for a sturdy physique, even if it is as tiny as calves.
+Calf raises can provide a good stretch to your gastrocnemius muscles and improve your lower body strength.

 8. Ankle Hops

-Ankle hop is for those who want to perform jumping rope but haven’t got the rope.
-It is one of the simplest and easiest ways to ignite calories and strengthen and tone your thighs, hips, and buttocks.
+Ankle hop is for those who want to perform jumping rope but lack the rope.
+It is one of the simplest ways to burn calories and strengthen and tone your thighs, hips, and buttocks.

 How to: To perform ankle hops, stand upright with your feet together.
 Jump on the balls of your feet at your own pace for a set amount of time.